-CPG metric to track: Promotional (Discount/Feature/Display) Lift
+Promotional (Discount/Feature/Display) Lift

 Once you’ve established whether you’re driving incremental lift or not (i.e. an increase in sales due to a trade promotion), it’s time to dig a layer deeper to see where the real successes or failures are coming from.
 You’ll find these metrics at the bottom of this Promo vs Non-Promo Decomp Tree.
 These are a great way to track success (or lack thereof) on trade promotions, especially if you run your report with strategically chosen markets within the timeframe of the promo you want to measure your ROI on.

 Understand what you’re measuring: NielsenIQ retail measurement data looks at promotions in three buckets: Discount (or Temporary Price Reduction), Feature (or store circular), and Display (or sometimes called Secondary Display).
 From a manufacturer perspective, this gives you the ability to track your return on investment more granularly.
-For example, if you only see that promo sales are up, but you have two on-going promotions – one as a display in Retailer X and one as a TPR in Retailer Y, you have to know if both are driving lift (the increase in sales), or if one is a flub and the success of the other is carrying the team.
+For example, if you only see that promo sales are up, but you have two ongoing promotions – one as a display in Retailer X and one as a TPR in Retailer Y, you have to know if both are driving lift (the increase in sales), or if one is a flub and the success of the other is carrying the team.

-So how does NielsenIQ define these three key promotional metrics?
+So, how does NielsenIQ define these three key promotional metrics?

 Lift Due to Discount

-or Temporary Price Reduction, should hopefully be self-explanatory.
+Also known as Temporary Price Reduction, should hopefully be self-explanatory.
 By NielsenIQ definitions, this discount is TEMPORARY – after seven weeks of a discount, that will be considered the new price.

 Lift Due to Feature

-refers to any increase in sales you enjoyed thanks to inclusion in the retailer’s in-store circular or sometimes as a newspaper insert.
+Refers to any increase in sales you enjoyed thanks to inclusion in the retailer’s in-store circular or sometimes as a newspaper insert.